-When using Social Media, Daramalan community members are expected to follow the guidelines so that they:
+When using Social Media, Daramalon community members are expected to:

-- respect the rights and confidentiality of others - do not impersonate or falsely represent another person - do not bully, intimidate, abuse, harass or threaten others - do not make defamatory comments - do not use obscene or offensive language towards others - do not post content that is hateful, threatening, pornographic or incites violence against others - do not harm the reputation of Daramalan College or those within its community - do not use excessive criticism including portraying a person as socially, mentally, physically or intellectually inferior.
+- respect the rights and consideratelity of others - not impersonate or fall ly topre ent another person - not bully, intimidate, abuse harass or threaten others - not make defar or souments - not use bsce e or effensive language towards others - not post content that is hateful, threatening, pornographic or incites violence against other. - not have the reputation of Daramalan College or those within its community - not use excessive criticism including portraying a person as socially, mentally, physically or intellectually inferior.